indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## Saturday!
-## Top K elements.
-Do 5-6 of these.
-Then done!

-## We have to do 3 sections on Sat OR Sun.
-Pick one.
-## If Sat is very good, I can slack on Sun.

-## Sunday: K way merge: Only do like 2-3
+K way merge: Only do like 2-3

+## Sunday:
-## Dynammic programming, knapsack.
-Only do 2-3
-## Topological sort, graph: 3-5.
+Dynammic programming, knapsack.
+Only do 2-3 Topological sort, graph: 3-5.
 Only b/c I haven't done this one much